Gillette fastpitch softball has strong showing at state tournament

 In bracket play, the Extreme turned the tables in another close game, this time edging the Blue Jays 6-4.
 But Gillette had one more chance in the double-elimination format.

-The Blue Jays walloped Laramie again 17-0 in their bracket game, which set up a third game with Cheyenne in the championship.
+The Blue Jays walloped Laramie again 17-0 in a bracket game, which set up a third match up with Cheyenne in the championship.
 Gillette would have needed two wins in a row over the Extreme to secure the title, but fell 10-1 to finish the state tournament in second place.

 This 18U team had won the 14U and 16U state championships together, so Jim West said the Blue Jays were focused on coming home with the first-place trophy.
 But Cheyenne got the best of them in the big game again.